My Dear Far-Nearness graphic

 My Dear Far-Nearness is a name for God used by the 14th century mystic, Marguerite Porete.
 Many of us know about the German mystic, Meister Eckhart, but do not know that Porete inspired and informed Eckhart’s brilliant works.

-It is possible to read the Christian scriptures, and the Christian Creeds as stories that circulate and live within our awareness.
-The dynamic, living reality of others, Nature and God are within us, and it’s possible to see, listen and touch reality from this inner resonance of the divine cosmos.
-When we live in this way, we appreciate the distinct and holy “otherness” of others and God–a capacity that the French philosopher Henry Corbin, called “alterity”–but we do not separate ourselves from anything or anyone.
-When we seek to understand those who seem different from us, Corbin suggested that we go exploring into the other, expecting that if we are intentional and careful, we will find ourselves in the other.
+Some theologians say that the word “sin” describes the intellectual and emotional practice of separation from others, nature and God.
+But in alterity, we see others in ourselves and ourselves in others while simultaneously recognizing our differences.
+In the practice of alterity we do not separate ourselves from anything or anyone.
+When we seek to understand those who seem so different from us, Corbin suggested that we go exploring into the other, expecting that if we are intentional and careful, we will find ourselves in the other.
 What we see is who we are.
-We trust that Jesus Christ did not separate himself from God or anyone.
-We surmise and affirm that Jesus lived the awareness of the Creator, of the Christ, and of the Holy Spirit.
+We trust that Jesus Christ recognized the reality of differences in his world, but that he did not separate himself from God or anyone.
+We surmise and affirm that Jesus lived the awareness of the Creator, of the Christ, and of the Holy Spirit–a dynamic world of relationship that was within him and transcended him.
 St. Paul glimpsed this profound way of living and called it “the mind of Christ,” and he did not say that only Jesus had this mind.
 He said that we have this mind of Christ (1Cor.
 2:16).
-Also note that Paul doesn’t say we will have the mind of Christ.
-We have this mind, and we’re not mindful of it.
+Paul didn’t say we will have the mind of Christ.
+We have this mind, but we’re not mindful of this trinitarian mind, and we’re not practicing it.
 How can we realize this blessed path of a deeply relational, trinitarian consciousness?
 This is the journey described in My Dear Far-Nearness–how to live the Holy Trinity.

 Dr. Jonas, with his background in both theology and psychology, shows that as we come to know each Person of the Trinity, we access a particular aspect of our own awareness, and come to know ourselves from within the mind of Christ.

 Gospel stories offer glimpses about Jesus’ sayings and behaviors, but more and more people wonder about Jesus’ awareness.
 What spiritual practices might help us to experience the same divinely attuned consciousness that Jesus likely experienced?
 Each day we are inundated with information about the terrible problems we face–environmentally, politically, culturally, racially, economically, medically, and technologically.
 We are at a crossroad now, where we might say that more information will not save us.
 We need transformation as much as information, a transformation of how we perceive ourselves, others, God, and nature.
 We need a revolution of our awareness, one that leads to radically inclusive and inter-connected sense of presence, kindness, empathy, love, and justice.
-This book unpacks the Christian Holy Trinity as a transformational path that challenges us to discipline our conscious lives, and to align our awareness in the direction of mystery, unknowing, love, and justice–in the quiet of solitude, and in the dancing dynamics of relationships and community.
+This book unpacks the Christian Holy Trinity as a transformational path that challenges us to discipline our conscious lives, and to align our awareness in the direction of sacred mystery, unknowing, love, and justice–in the quiet of solitude, and in the dancing dynamics of relationships and community.

-My Dear Far-Nearness will appeal to anyone drawn to mindfulness meditation and contemplation, especially to Christians (and former Christians) who have discovered the value of silence, and Eastern spiritual paths such as Taoism, Hinduism, and Buddhism.
+My Dear Far-Nearness will appeal to anyone drawn to mindfulness meditation and contemplation, especially to Christians (and former Christians) who have discovered the value of silence and Eastern spiritual paths such as Taoism, Hinduism, and Buddhism.
 The book borrows gratefully from theological, philosophical and psychological languages and insights, but it is also immensely practical, providing a wealth of practices to help us open our awareness to the reality we call “God,” who is always right where we are, and never somewhere else.

-The book has been warmly received by seminary professors, retreat leaders, and spiritual directors from a range of religious traditions.
+My Dear Far-Nearness has won an award from Illumination Book Awards, and has been warmly received by seminary professors, retreat leaders, and spiritual directors from a range of religious traditions.

 To supplement the book, this website also introduces several Christian mystics whose experience of God gave them deep insights into the Persons of the Trinity.
 The teachings of these mystics have guided Dr. Jonas’ exploration of trinitarian consciousness.
 Each mystic was chosen because he or she manifested a direct experience of the Persons, and each one is shown to be particularly drawn to one of the Persons, even while experiencing each of the Persons as a microcosm of the others.
 What follows on this evolving website are glimpses of these mystics.
 They will be explored more extensively in a future book by Dr. Jonas.